shivanibhat24/Circuit-Designs-and-FPGA-Programming/Verilog/RISC-V Vector Coprocessor/Readme.md

 ## Synthesis and Verification

-The design is written in SystemVerilog and utilizes:
+The design is written in Verilog and utilizes:
 - Parameterized modules for design flexibility
 - Enumerated types for improved readability
 - Packages for shared definitions
 - Interfaces for clean module boundaries
 - Generate blocks for scalable instantiation

-## Future Enhancements

-Potential improvements include:
-- Support for 64-bit element operations
-- Masked vector operations
-- Segmented load/store instructions
-- Vector reduction operations
-- Enhanced power management features
-- Formal verification of IEEE 754 compliance